gregorwolf/SAP-NPM-API-collection/apis/cds-compiler/doc/doc/NameResolution.md

 When we have an argument position where we expect a value or a reference to an element,

-* We usually have just one lexical search environment which is sometimes only inpected if the path consists of at least two identifiers.
+* We usually have just one lexical search environment which is – dependening on the call context – only inspected if the path consists of at least two identifiers.
   This basically introduces an **escape mechanism**.
 * The last, non-lexical environments is usually the environment either supplied from an artifact referred by the current statement or